christophaigner/christophaigner.github.io/_posts/2021-09-19-crucial_accountability.md

 ---

 ### Describe the Gap
 Make it safe by starting with the **facts** and **describing the gap** between what was expected and what was observed.
 Tentatively share your story only after you've shared your facts.
+{% include elements/highlight.html text="Contrasting" %} is the *killer* of the fundamental attribution error: First, imagine what others might erroneously conclude.
+Second, immediately explain that this is what you **don't** mean.
+Third, as a Contrasting point, explain what you **do** mean.

-People feel unsafe when they believe one of two things:
+Generally, people feel unsafe when they believe one of two things:

 1. You don't respect them as human beings (you lack **mutual respect**).
 2. You don't care about their goals (you lack **mutual purpose**).